lusqua/Clock-Angle-TS-API/readme.md

-# This is a challenge in typescript version
+# This is a clock angle challenge in TypeScript
 ## How to run

 1. Install typescript